NethermindEth/teeception/README.md

 Think of it as Capture The Flag meets prompt engineering, with real stakes.

+## ⚠️ Project Status: In Development

+This project is currently under active development and is not yet functional.
+Current status:

+- 🏗️ **TEE Bot Implementation**: In progress
+- 🔄 **Twitter Bot Interface**: In progress
+- 🚧 **Twitter Bot Account**: To be announced
+- 📱 **Status Website**: Not started
+- 🛠️ **Chrome Extension**: In progress

+**Note**: The codebase is not yet ready for production use.
+Star/watch the repository for updates on the first public release!

 ## Trusted Execution Environment

 All AI agents run in a Trusted Execution Environment (TEE), meaning: